Infrax West, Torhout, Belgium

 Aldo Leopold Legacy Center, Baraboo, USA

 We are committed to sustainable development as one of our business maxims.
 DORMA's aim is to ensure energy-saving and resource-conserving production, a high recycling ratio and the longevity of our quality products.
 With comprehensive advice, innovative products and an international service capability, we are able to make a significant contribution to energy efficiency and to drive cost savings derived from sustainable building concepts.
 Through our involvement in national organisations around the world, we at DORMA support the idea of the World Green Building Council.

-Environmental Product Declarations (EPD) are a worldwide accepted eco-labelling system based on a holistic life cycle assessment according to ISO 14040/14044.
+Environmental Product Declarations (EPD) are a worldwide accepted eco-labeling and are based on a holistic life cycle assessment according to ISO 14040/14044.
 They are used for the calculation of the sustainability of buildings.
-A selection of DORMA products have EPD certificates which you can download below:
+Even some of the DORMA products are provided with an EPD which you can download below.